ondrolexa/apsg-book/_sources/chapters/02-stress/02-stress_tensor.md

 \quad \text{or} \quad
 \mathbf{t} = \boldsymbol{\sigma} \cdot \mathbf{n}$$

-This equation implies that the traction vector $\mathbf{t}$ at any point $P$ in a continuum associated with a plane with normal unit vector $\mathbf{n}$, can be expressed as a function of the tractions vectors on the planes perpendicular to the coordinate axes, i.e. stress tensor $\boldsymbol{\sigma}$.
+This equation implies that the traction vector $\mathbf{t}$ at any point $P$ in a continuum associated with a plane given by unit normal vector $\mathbf{n}$, can be expressed as a function of the traction vectors on the planes perpendicular to the coordinate axes, i.e. stress tensor $\boldsymbol{\sigma}$.

 ```{code-cell} ipython3
 S = stress.from_comp(xx=-8, yy=-6, zz=-2)